jrs-coding-school/codecamp/1-functions/README.md

 # Functions

-Functions are the building blocks in javascript, this is the most important concept to understand.
+Functions are the core building blocks in javascript.

+Functions allow you to name a block of statements or instructions and all them again and again in your program.
+Functions also enable you to pass them some arguments or inputs to process and will return an output as a result.

 ```
 Input -> Processing -> Output